Fighting For Boston Families For More Than A Decadescroll down

 Mechanical errors may include dispensing the incorrect medication, the wrong dosage, giving the patient someone else’s prescription, using an expired product, and giving the patient the wrong material with the medication.

-The reasons pharmacists make mistakes include fatigue from overworking, distractions, lack of training, working under the influence of drugs or alcohol, and lack of support staff.
+Pharmacists make mistakes due to fatigue from overworking, distractions, lack of training, working under the influence of drugs or alcohol, and lack of support staff.

 The injuries caused by pharmacy errors range from mild side effects to death.
 The extent of the harm and injury depends on the type of medication, the person’s health conditions, the medication dosage, how long the patient takes the medication, and other factors.